Tech-at-DU/d3-tutorial/21-sankey/readme.md

 ![sankey-5](./images/sankey-5.png)

-This is not accurate to the Titanic data since this exmaple shows only 4 passengers total, two men and two women, one woman survivor, two men and one woman died.
+This is not accurate to the Titanic data since this example shows only 4 passengers total, two men and two women, one woman survivor, two men and one woman died.

-Lets plug in some numbers from the Titanic dataset.
+Let's plug in some numbers from the Titanic dataset.
 This time we have some male survivors so I added another link.

 ```JS
 const graph = {